json-iterator/json-iterator.github.io/java-features.md

 ```

 by setting the fromNames or toNames we can change how to map the field to/from JSON.
 Everything annotation supported is via extension, which means you can always customize the object binding without chaning the class definition itself.

+There are several predefined extension in "extra" package

+* Base64Support
+* JdkDatetimeSupport
+* NamingStrategySupport
+* PreciseFloatSupport

+Instead of feature flags in the core implementation, using extension we can still provide some functionality without performance comprise.